krunch3r76/ProcessQueue/README.md

 # ProcessQueue
-A queue that fills with the line by line output of a subprocess.
+A threaded reading queue that fills with the line by line output of a subprocess.
 Upon instantation it runs the command line specified and starts filling the queue.